niroojen-thambimuthu/CPSC481-T03-G1/about.md

 # About

 Welcome!
-This is a log of the design process of our prototype app, created in Axure RP for the class CPSC 481 "Human Computer Interaction" in the Spring of 2017.
+This is a log of the design process of our prototype cooking app "Cooking Helper".
+This was created in Axure RP for the class CPSC 481 "Human Computer Interaction" in the Spring of 2017.

 Team members are: